Giving from the Heart — Stewardship 2024

 Do I have to pay when I pledge?
 Can I pay in installments?

 Once you've made your pledge, you can fulfill it in as many payments as you wish throughout the year.
 If you would like them, we can provide pledge envelopes that match the schedule you wish to follow.
-If you wish to pay all or a portion of your 2022 pledge before December 31 for tax reasons, simply enclose the payment in your pledge envelope with a covering note explaining your intent (or make the payment electronically with an explanatory email to Suzy Westcott at firstname.lastname@example.org).
-If you wish to use appreciated securities to fulfill your pledge, please contact Suzy as well.
+Contact firstname.lastname@example.org if you have questions or if you encounter any difficulties.

 How much should I give?
 Am I expected to tithe?